 The Beatles Meet Cassius Clay, February 1964

-Today Andrew Sullivan’s The Dish linked to a new tumblr called awesome people hanging out together.
+There is a tumblr called awesome people hanging out together.
 It lives up to its name.
 There are classic photos everyone knows, and quite a few I had no inkling of.
 It’s cool to see Jimi Hendrix greeting Janis Joplin (I can’t link to the photo itself) backstage — for all I know it’s the first time they ever met.
 Maybe the only time.
-Or Michael Jackson pretending to punch Mr. T — honestly, can you will yourself not to click that link?
+Or Michael Jackson pretending to punch Mr. T — as apropos a summary of the early 80s in a single image as you can probably imagine.

 One thing I was expecting to find, and did, was this: